Promoting Nancy’s photography and educating the public about nature, photography, and God

 Ruby-throated Hummingbird

-The Ruby-throated Hummingbird (Archilochus colubris)info is the most common hummingbird east of the Mississippi River and the most common in Florida.
+The Ruby-throated Hummingbird (Archilochus colubris)Info is the most common hummingbird east of the Mississippi River and the most common in Florida.
 It winters in Central America, Mexico, and Florida.
 From there it migrates into central Florida and north across the eastern US and into Canada.
 They are the only species that are in Florida year-round and the only species to breed in the state.

 Rufous Hummingbird

-Rufous Hummingbirds (Selasphorus rufus)about are probably the most widespread hummingbird in North America, visiting every state except Hawaii.
+Rufous Hummingbirds (Selasphorus rufus)About are probably the most widespread hummingbird in North America, visiting every state except Hawaii.
 They make a clockwise circuit around western North America and into the South each year in one of the longest migration journeys (measured in body lengths) of any bird.
 They reach British Columbia by May after moving up the Pacific Coast in late winter and spring.
 Then in July, they start south again along the Rocky Mountains.
 In winter, you can find them in several places in Florida, including Miami, but mainly in the northwestern regions.

 Others